sb-vdb/aipi/README.md

 - use a hosted runtime of a model somewhere in the internet
 - or locally spin up the runtime ourselves

 If we want to use big models with great performance, we mostly have to use hosted runtimes, as we can not provide the necessary resources on a typical local system (with bigger models taking some dozens of Gigabytes to be loaded at the same time).
 The size of the model is a hard limitation for a smooth AI experience.
-To conveniently provide a >100bn parameter model, you would need a system that drastically scales GPU memory and power per user.
+To conveniently provide a >100bn parameter model, you would need big GPUs that scale well per user.
 [Adding neural processing power to the Raspi](https://www.raspberrypi.com/products/ai-kit/) improves execution performance, but does not enhance possibilities.

 The other side of the story is, that we have been talking about full-fledged general models.
 Within more specialized use cases, models that can suffice may be crucially smaller than general models with comparable quality.
 At the same time, edge devices become more and more performant, with a Raspberry Pi 5 being as swift as a contemporary smartphone.
 And with 8 GB of RAM, there is already quite a choice of models, that are not just a waste of time.